 However you choose get in contact with us, we will either provide some information and advice to help find services to improve you situation, or we will contact you to arrange a face-to-face meeting.
 During this meeting we will build on the information you have already provided and then agree what kind of care and support you need.

 Assessments, information and advice are free.
 However, there may be a cost to any care and support services you receive from us.
 If you qualify for support we will ask you to do a financial assessment to work out how much you can afford to pay towards this cost.

 You will have to pay for the full cost of your care if you have savings of:

 - £24,500 or above for non-residential services

-You can find out more about paying for care and what we consider when calculating your contribution on our web pages.
+You can find out more about paying for care and what we consider when calculating your contribution on our Paying for residential services webpage.

 Do your financial assessment online

 You can now do your financial assessment online where you'll be able to see what you may have to pay towards your care and support.
 Any information you enter will not be sent to us, unless you choose to submit it.